↳ ↑ HF Propagation Prediction

 HF (High Frequency) propagation prediction is the process of forecasting the behavior of radio waves in the ionosphere, which can affect long-distance communication on the HF bands.

-The ionosphere is a region of the Earth's atmosphere that reflects radio waves back to the ground, allowing them to travel great distances.
+The ionosphere is a region of the Earth's atmosphere that refracts radio waves back to the ground, allowing them to travel great distances.
 However, the ionosphere is dynamic and can be influenced by various factors, such as solar activity and weather conditions.

 Welcome to the Ionosphere cortesy NASA Goddard